 Mental health resources are limited and clinics near campus typically only offer services in Japanese.
 Generally speaking, psychotherapy is far less common than in the US.
 There are English therapy services available, however these resources are a 45-minute commute each way.

 Many dietary restrictions are easy to maintain in Osaka.
 It’s tricky but not impossible to avoid gluten or many meats.
-However, it is difficult to avoid fish—even many broths are fish-based (though you can often find options for kelp- or shiitake mushroom-based stock).
+However, it is difficult to avoid fish—even many broths are fish-based (though you can sometimes find options for kelp- or shiitake mushroom-based stock).
 Strictly kosher students may have a more difficult time eating out as well.
 There are specialty grocery stores that offer many food options, though they tend to be less convenient and more expensive than the typical Japanese grocery.
+A few restaurants cater to vegan customers, but most will have no vegan options available.
+Students following a strict vegan diet should plan to cook at home.
 Student housing provides basic cooking appliances, so strict diets are easier to maintain when cooking at home.

 These are alumni-written essays that reflect upon how their own identity affected their time abroad (both good and bad) and what it was like to navigate another culture in their position.
 We encourage you to read these to better understand what studying abroad in Japan could be like for you or your future peers.